 Take a trip to the nearby town of historic Washington, NC, and discover a site that pays homage to the countless ecosystems and species that call the Pamlico and Tar River landscapes home.
 The North Carolina Estuarium is a sprawling complex on the edge of the river that outlines the history of the Pamlico/Tar River estuary, which is where the local North Carolina rivers meet the sea.
 On the premises, visitors can admire a number of local aquariums, watch informative videos on the local habitats this region has to offer, and even observe the local wildlife up close and personal by taking a stroll on the river walk, which hovers above the water.
 Seasonal boat tours are also available for amazing views of the local environments, and a gift shop is also on-site which boasts a wealth of unique and wild treasures.
 With so much to see and do through on-site exhibits and area river tours, the North Carolina Estuarium is a unique destination that will impress nature fans of all ages.

-North Carolina Maritime Museum in Beaufort
+NC Maritime Museum Beaufort

 North Carolina Maritime Museum